 Break-even can be best explained with a practical scenario.

 Mr. X is into the business of manufacturing and selling calculators.
-The market competitive selling price of the calculator is say Rs.
+For example, the market competitive selling price of the calculator is Rs.
 100. Mr. X has a manufacturing facility on rent for Rs.
 1,50,000 / month.
 Further, he has to spend Rs.
 2,50,000 / month for fixed salaries and other committed overheads.
 So, Mr. X will spend Rs.
 4,00,000 irrespective of any production / sales achieved.
 This is our fixed cost.

-The variable cost of producing 1 calculator at optimum labor efficiency and within machine capabilities is say Rs.
+The variable cost of producing one calculator at optimum labor efficiency and within machine capabilities is, hypothetically, Rs.
 80 / calculator.
-This includes the material costs, labor costs, machine maintenance, other conversion costs.
+This includes material, labor, machine maintenance, and other conversion costs.
 Thus, the Variable Margin % is 20% (100 SP 80 Variable cost).

 Break-even sales value = Rs.
 4,00,000 / 20% = Rs.
 20,00,000 i.e. 20,000 calculators.

 |Selling price (Rs. / unit)||100||110||90|

 At a market price of Rs.
 100, Mr. X needs to sell 20,000 calculators to survive.
 Assuming Mr. X is currently selling 35,000 units, if the prices go up to Rs.
 110 / calculator due to higher demand, Mr. X can take this opportunity of gaining market share since he is already earning handsome margins on existing sales units.
 Assuming that Mr. X sells at 105 instead of 110, and gains market share of additional 5,000 units [new sales is 40,000 units].